wassim-devel/better42intraExtension/README.md

 - 📊 **Current Features**:
   - Improved visualization of log times, making it easier for you to track your progress and manage your time.
   - **New!** Automatic evaluation slot booking system, simplifying the process of reserving evaluation slots and ensuring you never miss an opportunity.
+  - **New!** Click on profile pictures to view them in full screen, providing a better user experience.

 - 🛠️ **Future Plans**:
   The goal is to continually add small, meaningful features that enhance various aspects of the intranet.
 This suite aims to evolve into a comprehensive toolset that makes the 42 intranet better for everyone.